|I was actually in the movie and this is the joke you open with? Ugh, I'm disappointed.|

 Well, he acts a lot like Mon Mothma in a way.
 She wants ships with Evade tokens, which are Small and Medium ships anyways, and he ALSO wants them.
 His benefit is better at Long and Medium range, while hers actually takes effect at Short and Medium.
 Breaking that sentence down, at Long range, his ability can still apply (if you're speed 3), while Mothma's works like normal.
 The OTHER benefit of using him at Long Range is that when you remove a die because you're obstructed, you can also spend an Evade token to remove a SECOND die (or a third even, if you Foresight it!)

 At Medium Range, Mon Mothma starts to apply, and Cracken can still apply.
 Removing a dice of your choice after rolling (Mothma) seems a little stronger in my mind than removing it before it happens (Cracken), but that's often because I don't see very many ships rolling multiple Blue dice in my meta.
 Mothma removes a die with an Evade token here, while Cracken removes one with his obstruction rule and rerolls one with any Evade tokens.
-The obstruction is nice, as it prevents attacks (if they have only one Blue dice somehow), but you can't get double obstructed if you're behind an obstacle at Medium range.
+The obstruction is nice, as it prevents attacks (if they have only one Blue dice somehow), but you can't get double obstructed if you're behind an obstacle at Medium range or using Early Warning System.

 |We all knew I was going to be making the joke eventually, might as well get it out of the way now.|